|

 THE SUBSTANTIAL FLEXIBILITY IN HANDLING COMPLAINTS ABOUT COMPANIES CONTRAVENING THE OECD GUIDELINES FOR MULTINATIONAL ENTERPRISES, OBSTRUCTS A BALANCE BETWEEN CONFIDENTIALITY AND TRANSPARENCY

-• The absence of administrative procedures for handling specific instances, including the reporting of determinations, continues to be theitem18 greatest obstacle to achieving a functional standard equivalence (the performance of the NCPs to the same standard relative to visibility, accessibility, transparency and accountability),
+- The absence of administrative procedures for handling specific instances, including the reporting of determinations, continues to be the greatest obstacle to achieving a functional standard equivalence (the performance of the NCPs to the same standard relative to visibility, accessibility, transparency and accountability),

 The brief makes eight recommendations, which strive for a standard procedure for making transparent the state of the different phases of the proceedings for each instance, within a predefined timeframe, in an effort to address the lack of functional equivalence with respect to transparency and the specific instant process.